 Example:

-Terminating a device closes all browsers running on it and disconnects the device from the session.
+Terminating a worker closes all browsers running on it and disconnects the device from the session.
 This action cannot be undone.

 Properties